 - What is the process for filing claims, or processing an appeal?
 Some plans require you to subject proof of payment before reimbursement, whereas other plans allow a physician to submit claims directly on your behalf.

-For more information on what employee benefits questions to ask, be sure to check with your employer for a list of "frequently asked questions", or speak with your hiring manager before accepting a job.
+For more information on what employee benefits questions to ask, be sure to check with your employer for a list of "frequently asked questions" or speak with your hiring manager before accepting a job.
 Oftentimes the answers to the benefits questions you need may be located within the employee benefits documentation itself.
-If you are still unsure, and need the help of a professional to interpret a company's employee benefits plan, you may wish to speak with an employment lawyer in your area.